RandyGunz21/themisai/README.md

 ### 9.1 Local Development (using Docker Compose)

 This setup uses Docker Compose to orchestrate the entire application stack locally.
-The `docker-compose.yml` file is configured to **pull official Docker images for all infrastructure components** (PostgreSQL, Kafka, Qdrant, Redis) and build images for our custom AI agent services.
-This ensures a consistent, one-command setup.
+The `docker-compose.yml` file is configured to **pull official Docker images for all infrastructure components** (PostgreSQL, Kafka, etc.) and build images for our custom services.

 #### Prerequisites
 *   Git
 *   Docker & Docker Compose
-*   Python 3.10+ & Poetry
+*   **Bun** (for managing the frontend locally)
-*   Node.js 18+
+*   Python 3.10+ & Poetry (for managing backend services)
 *   API Keys for external services (Cohere, OpenAI/Anthropic, etc.)

 #### Configuration